butaixianran/Blender-Vmd-Retargeting/daz_to_mmd.md

 # Language
 [中文](daz_to_mmd.cn.md)

+# This function no longer works
+Unfortunately, this function no longer works.

+This function is based on: Diffeomorphic import_daz, blender mmd tools and blender itself.
+But all of those 3 have too many break changes.
+Especially for Diffeomorphic import_daz, which changes material's structure with non-standard nodes, also removed "Convert driver to shapekey" function from its latest version.

 # Daz to MMD
 This function will convert a daz character into a MMD character with one click.
 Then you can export it into .pmx file and use it in MMD.